 In May 2014, the Company entered into a research collaboration and license agreement with Avalanche Biotechnologies, Inc. to discover, develop, and commercialize novel gene therapy products for the treatment of ophthalmologic diseases.
 In connection with the agreement, the Company made a \$2.0 million upfront payment and a \$6.0 million pre-payment of collaboration research costs, and is obligated to pay potential additional research costs, an aggregate amount of up to \$80.0 million per product upon meeting certain potential development and regulatory milestones (for products directed to as many as eight therapeutic targets, or up to an aggregate of \$640.0 million), and royalties on any future sales of such products.
 The Company also purchased an aggregate of \$5.0 million of Avalanche preferred stock.
 Under the agreement, the Company will collaborate with Avalanche to conduct research for the discovery of novel gene therapy vectors.
-Subsequent to the filing of an Investigational New Drug application ("IND") with the U.S. Food and Drug Administration ("FDA") for a product candidate developed under the agreement, Regeneron may exercise its right to obtain exclusive worldwide rights to further research, develop, and commercialize such product candidates directed to the applicable therapeutic target.
+Subsequent to the filing of an Investigational New Drug application ("IND") with the FDA for a product candidate developed under the agreement, Regeneron may exercise its right to obtain exclusive worldwide rights to further research, develop, and commercialize such product candidates directed to the applicable therapeutic target.
 In addition, Avalanche has the option to share in development costs and profits for products directed toward up to two therapeutic targets of its choice.

 In July 2014, Avalanche commenced an initial public offering ("IPO") of its common stock and thereby triggered the Company's obligation under the research collaboration and license agreement to purchase up to \$10.0 million of Avalanche common stock in a concurrent private placement.
-As part of the concurrent private placement, the Company has agreed, subject to customary closing conditions, to purchase from Avalanche at the closing of the IPO 588,235 shares of Avalanche common stock for an aggregate purchase price of \$10.0 million.
-In addition, at the closing of the IPO, Avalanche preferred stock, including the Avalanche preferred stock held by the Company, will automatically convert on a one-for-one basis into Avalanche common stock.
+As part of the concurrent private placement, the Company purchased from Avalanche at the closing of the IPO 588,235 shares of Avalanche common stock for an aggregate purchase price of \$10.0 million.
+In addition, at the closing of the IPO, Avalanche preferred stock, including the Avalanche preferred stock held by the Company, automatically converted on a one-for-one basis into Avalanche common stock.